-Nisbet is a frequent contributor of analysis and commentary to a variety of news outlets.
+Nisbet is a contributor of analysis and commentary to a variety of news outlets.
 He also writes the The Public Square blog at The Breakthrough Institute, and is a columnist at Ensia, a web magazine focused on environmental science and solutions published by the Institute for the Environment at the University of Minnesota.

 A substantial portion of my research has focused on the communication processes that shape risk perceptions, political preferences and decisions.
-Employing a variety of methods — including surveys, experiments, and in depth interviews –- I have examined how various frames of reference and policy discourses not only influence the perceptions of the public, but also the judgments of experts, journalists, and stakeholders.
+Employing a variety of quantitative and qualitative methods — including surveys, experiments, and in depth interviews –- I have examined how various frames of reference and policy discourses not only influence the perceptions of the public, but also the judgments of experts, journalists, and stakeholders.

-For example, with several colleagues, I have evaluated how the public understands the health risks of climate change and the related risks posed by energy scarcity.
+For example, with several colleagues, in research funded by the Robert Wood Johnson Foundation I have evaluated how the public understands the health and security risks of climate change and the related threats posed by energy scarcity.
 In each case, we have tested different communication approaches for building support for actions that protect and benefit public health and that make people and places more resilient.
-In other research, I have also investigated how the public forms judgments and makes decisions about food biotechnology and emerging areas of biomedicineincluding stem cell research and personalized genomics.
+In other research, I have also investigated how the public forms judgments and makes decisions about food biotechnology and emerging areas of biomedicine including stem cell research and genomics.

 Effective societal engagement, however, is a two-way challenge; requiring research that focuses not only on the public but that also examines the communication assumptions and practices of experts and their organizations.
 On this topic, in two recent co-authored studies, I examined how members of the American Association for the Advancement of Science and the UK Royal Society view the public and the media and how these views influence their communication-related activities.